Rakshitha0102/Food-Recommendation-based-on-filtering/README.md

 # 🍽️ Food Recommendation System (IR Project)

 This project is a **Food Recommendation System** developed as part of an Information Retrieval (IR) project.
-It uses data preprocessing, content-based filtering, and a web interface built using **Streamlit** to help users get personalized food suggestions.
+It uses data preprocessing, content-based filtering,collaborative based filtering,hybrid based filtering, and a web interface built using **Streamlit** to help users get personalized food suggestions.

 ---